Suzuki GSX-R series: Fifth generation: 1996

-Even though later models also used the Suzuki Ram Air Direct system, GSX-R's from 1996-1999 became known as the SRAD models.
+Even though later models also used the Suzuki Ram Air Direct system, GSX-R's from 1996 to 1999 became known as the SRAD models.

+An update in 1998 saw fuel injection added, increasing power to 135 hp, but other than that the GSX-R750 SRAD remained largely unaltered until its replacement arrived in 2000.

 Sixth generation: 2000

 The year 2000 again saw a total redesign of the engine, now with dual throttle valve electronic fuel injection.
 A new frame was also introduced in this model that was lighter, and had a longer swingarm than the previous model.
 Performance was improved, and the 2000 model became one of the most appreciated of all GSX-Rs.
 More than a decade later, in 2011, Cycle World magazine would describe it as "one of the greatest sportbikes of all time".
 Suzuki marketed the bike as "the most advanced GSX-R ever".

 GSX-R1000: 2001

 After a several year break a new big-bore GSX-R was offered.
 In place of the unique 1100cc displacement of the old model a more standard displacement of 1000cc was produced.
 (This aligned better with some racing series.)

 The new 1000 was built with the "modern style" architecture and it resulted in an even larger weight loss for the litre-bike: from 487 lb to 374 lb.